syniol/nestjs-oauth2/README.md

 ```

+## Encryption
+There is a CLI node.js application located at: `app/bin/key.js` that creates a secret key
+could be utilised to decrypt and encryption of user password.
+Environment variable
+`CRYPTO_SECRET_KEY` is populated via Docker Secrets inside the `key.txt` file.

 ### Todos
  * [X] Produce and return a dummy response for now and remove `void` as a return type
  * [X] Validate the input with Zod or create a value object or a combination of both